-During a two-year period, the project revitalized 305 health facilities providing various levels of support:
+During the two-year period, the project revitalized 305 health facilities providing various levels of support:

 - Improved water and sanitation

-- Training of 1,500 community health workers and peer supervisors
+- Trained 1,500 community health workers and peer supervisors

 These initiatives have improved health services for 2 million Sierra Leoneans and strengthened health facilities, making them more resilient in the face of potential future outbreaks.